USACE Far East District bids farewell to a legend: Choe Kwang-kyu retires after 48 years of service

 |0

-This work, USACE Far East District bids farewell to a legend: Choe Kwang-kyu retires after 48 years of service [Image 2 of 2], by Chong Yun Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USACE Far East District bids farewell to a legend: Choe Kwang-kyu retires after 48 years of service, by Chong Yun Kim, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-USACE Far East District bids farewell to a legend: Choe Kwang-kyu retires after 48 years of service